Article medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 In cosmetic medicine, hyaluronidase is used to dissolve dermal fillers that have been placed incorrectly, excessively, or unevenly.
 It is also used in emergency situations where dermal filler has been inadvertently injected into an artery causing occlusion of the blood supply.
 It is injected into the vicinity of the dermal filler that needs to be dissolved.
 The action of hyaluronidase is very quick and starts to work immediately on the dermal fillers.
 The fillers are permanently dissolved and metabolised.
 Note that hyaluronidase does not work on permanent or semi-permanent dermal fillers.

 An example of hyaluronidase use is to dissolve dermal filler placed around orbital (eye) region.
 The skin here is particularly thin, and overtreatment with dermal fillers is easily visible.
 Hyaluronidase is used to reduce any excess filler or lumps here, allowing for reinjection of the filler with proper placement or volume.

 Having hyaluronidase on hand during dermal filler treatment may help to prevent adverse outcomes as a result of intra-arterial injection of fillers.
 Intra-arterial injection of dermal fillers can cause serious complications including death of the skin (causing scarring), and blindness.
 Hyaluronidase can be quickly injected into the area of occlusion to re-establish blood supply to help avoid complications.

 What are the possible side effects of hyaluronidase?

 Injection-related side effects including swelling and bruising are the most common side effects from hyaluronidase.

 Allergy, including anaphylaxis, is an uncommon side effect of hyaluronidase injections.
 Often we perform a test patch prior to performing the hyaluronidase treatment.
-It is more prevalent in those who are allergic to bee-stings, although there are no studies to show this at this point in time.
+It is more supposedly more prevalent in those who are allergic to bee-stings, although there are no studies to show this at this point in time.